mgrienauer/annie-haul-netlify-cms/src/pages/pricing/index.md

     removed.
 If you have less, we will gladly adjust.
 Hazmat fees of $25 or more may be added depending on quantities.
   description2: >-
-    $100-125 Minimum Call out for truck and 2 people.
-Inner Portland Only (sorry no discounts on minimum hauls) $35.00 fee added for large furniture.
+    $125-150 Minimum Call out for truck and 2 people.
+Inner Portland Only (sorry no discounts on minimum hauls) Heavy or hard to donate furniture, or loads with mostly "junk" will land at the higher end of the price break downs.
+Stair fees start at $75.00.
+Hazmats over one tub, add $35 and up.
-    A fee might be added for stairs or elevators as well as any difficult parking of our trucks.

     We operate the largest hauling trucks in Portland-- 16' ft box trucks,